Table of contents:

 *New Sector is not able to refund travel expenses for interviews and does not penalize candidates who interview by phone or Skype.

 When candidates accept an offer to join the cohort, they must accept enrollment in the program as a whole, not with any one particular host site or project.
 We begin the matching process (see below) after individuals accept a spot in the cohort.

 After accepting our offer, New Sector will offer incoming Fellows interviews with potential host sites.
 After each ‘matching interview’ we will seek feedback from both the Fellow and the host site in order to identify the best possible match.
 It is likely that each accepted Fellow will end up at one of his or her preferred host sites, but it is in no way guaranteed that even the most qualified applicant will end up at his or her first choice site.

 - Be enrolled in an undergraduate program or have graduated from one

 - Have 2+ years of post-undergraduate work experience

 - Have completed one year of Master's study by the start the program

-- High level of self-motivation and a proven ability to deliver excellent results, demonstrated by a record of strong academic, extracurricular, professional, and personal accomplishment
+- High level of self-motivation and academic, extracurricular, professional, and/or personal accomplishment

 - Core leadership attributes, including: resourcefulness, responsibility, independence, patience, integrity, energy, and a strong work ethic